 Expenses related to the amortization of intangible assets are presented as part of amortization of intangible assets in the consolidated statement of profit or loss.

-(Amounts expressed in thousands of U.S. dollars, unless otherwise indicated)
+Notes to the consolidated financial statements (Amounts expressed in thousands of U.S. dollars, unless otherwise indicated)